lightningnetwork/lnd/aezeed/README.md

 ok      github.com/lightningnetwork/lnd/aezeed  4.168s
 ```

-Aside from addressing the shortcomings of BIP 39 a cipher  seed
+Aside from addressing the shortcomings of BIP 39, an aezeed cipher seed
-can: be upgraded, and have it&#39;s password changed,
+can both be upgraded, and have its password changed.

 Sample seed: